afisaminou/Network-File-Shares-and-Permissions/README.md

 </p>

 <h1>Network File Permissions/Shares --> Coming Soon </h1>
 In this tutorial, I will be showing how to set network file permissions and sharing it with other users.
-This tutorial will give you a feel for how an Information Technology (IT) administrator would grant/deny access to users in regards to certain network files and folders.
+This tutorial will give you a feel for how an Information Technology (IT) Administrator would grant/deny access to users in regards to certain network files and folders.

 <h2>Environments and Technologies Used</h2>